Customize your team site for file storage and sharing

 View a video on groups with Understand and manage groups.

-Set up Office apps on your tablets and phones.
-You need to do this so you can edit files that are stored on your team site from your tablet or phone.
+You must set up Office apps on your devices so you can edit files that are stored on your team site from your tablet or phone.
 If you don't install the Office apps for your tablet or phone, you'll be able to view the files on your team site, but not edit them.